Ensurge Ships Microbattery Unit Cell Samples to First Strategic Partner

-SAN JOSE, Calif., September 1, 2022 - Ensurge Micropower (OSE: ENSU, and OTCIQ: ENMPY), a leading provider of solid-state lithium microbatteries for a new generation of wearables, hearables and IoT devices, today announced it shipped its first rechargeable solid-state lithium microbattery unit cell samples to one of several potential strategic partners with whom the company is in discussions.
+SAN JOSE, Calif., Sept.
+06, 2022 (GLOBE NEWSWIRE) -- Ensurge Micropower (OSE: ENSU, and OTCIQ: ENMPY), a leading provider of solid-state lithium microbatteries for a new generation of wearables, hearables and IoT devices, today announced it shipped its first rechargeable solid-state lithium microbattery unit cell samples to one of several potential strategic partners with whom the company is in discussions.
 Ensurge announced last week it had signed an agreement to ship samples this week to one of the potential strategic partners as an initial step in the two companies’ engagement, which it has now fulfilled.

 “This significant milestone and achievement begins the next phase of commercializing our solid state Lithium microbattery technology as we redefine and reshape the products and applications requiring mAh capacity batteries,” said Kevin Barber, Ensurge Chief Executive Officer.
 “I am proud of the Ensurge team and thank them for their hard work, persistence and perseverance over the last two years.”